Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Many companies have responded positively to this change.
 Business leaders are increasingly positioning their companies to work for their employees, rather than the other way around.

 Employee experience (EX) management has become a powerful asset for forward-thinking executives who want to capture the best talent.
-Solutions like employee trackers and company tracking software help leaders manage and improve employee experience metrics while boosting the output of their teams.
+Solutions like employee trackers and remote work software help leaders manage and improve employee experience metrics while boosting the output of their teams.

 How Do You Measure the Employee Experience?